tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/克隆实例_intl_en.md

-This document describes how to clone a TencentDB for MySQL instance and quickly restore data to the newly purchased clone in the console.
+This document describes how to quickly restore a TencentDB for MySQL instance to a new instance by cloning in the console.

 ## Overview
-You can clone a TencentDB for MySQL instance, and restore the clone to any point in time within the log backup retention period or from the backup set of a specific physical backup.
-The clone is a new instance created from the backup data according to the restoration point in time you have specified.
-After the clone has been verified, you can migrate its data back to the original instance with [DTS](https://intl.cloud.tencent.com/document/product/571/13709) or you can start using the clone.
+TencentDB for MySQL supports cloning instances.
+You can restore a TencentDB for MySQL instance to any point in time within the log backup retention period or from a physical backup set by cloning.
+The clone is a new instance created from the original instance's backup data at the restoration point in time or the physical backup set you have specified.
+After the clone has been verified, you can migrate its data back to the original instance with [DTS](https://intl.cloud.tencent.com/document/product/571/13709) or start using the clone.

 #### Clone mode
-- Clone an instance and restore the clone to any point in time within the log backup retention period you set.
+- By time point: restore the original instance to the clone by using the original instance's backup data at any point in time within the log backup retention period you set.
-- Clone an instance and restore the clone from the backup set of a specific physical backup within the data backup retention period you set.
+- By backup set: restore the original instance to the clone by using the original instance's physical backup set within the data backup retention period you set.

 #### Billing of the clone
 - The clone adopts the pay-as-you-go billing mode.
 For more information about this billing mode and fee calculation, please see [Billing Overview](https://intl.cloud.tencent.com/document/product/236/18335).